quinn-rs/quinn/docs/book/src/quinn/set-up-connection.md

 }
 ```

-For both the server and the client we use the [EndpointBuilder][EndpointBuilder].
+On both the client and the server, the [EndpointBuilder][EndpointBuilder] should be used to configure an endpoint.
-The [EndpointBuilder][EndpointBuilder] has a method [bind(address)][bind] with which you link an address to the endpoint.
-This method initializes a UDP-socket that is used by quinn.
+The [bind(address)][bind] method initializes a UDP socket on the specified address.
-If you need more control over the socket creation, it is also possible to initialize a quinn endpoint with an existing UDP socket with [with_socket][with_socket].
+It is also possible to provide Quinn with an initialized socket via [with_socket()][with_socket].

 **Server**

-Just like a TCP Listener, you have to listen to incoming connections.
-Before you can listen to connections you need to configure the [EndpointBuilder][EndpointBuilder] as a server.
-Note that the configuration itself does not perform any listening logic, instead use the `Incomming` type returned by [bind()][bind].
+First, the server endpoint should be bound to a socket.
+The [bind()][bind] method, which can be used for this, returns a tuple with the `Endpoint` and `Incomming` types.
+The `Endpoint` type can be used to start outgoing connections, and the `Incoming` type can be used to listen for incoming connections.

 ```rust
 async fn server() -> anyhow::Result<()> {